scaredfinger/dietizme/libs/domain/templates/README.md

 # Templates Domain Module

-Core domain model and business logic for meal templates in the DietizMe application.
+Core domain model and business logic for meal templates in the Otiuming application.
 This module handles the creation, management, and application of templates for generating nutritionally balanced meal plans.

 ## Features